6 Exclusive Southern China Golf Courses on PGA Tours

 2. Caesars Golf Course

-T K Pen
+Designed by T K Pen

 More golf courses add diversity to your game, yet you’ll need to drive much farther – between forty to eighty minutes from Macau.
 But, the drive is worth it if you want to golf even more with variety.